-The Texas Homeless Education Office (THEO) describes homelessness as a lack of permanent housing resulting from extreme poverty, or, in the case of unaccompanied youth, the lack of a safe and stable living environment.
+The Texas Education for Homeless Children and Youth office (TEHCY) describes homelessness as a lack of permanent housing resulting from extreme poverty, or, in the case of unaccompanied youth, the lack of a safe and stable living environment.
 McKinney-Vento Act (Section 725) goes on to further identify homeless children and youth as those who lack a fixed, regular and adequate nighttime residence.
 Key provisions in identifying homeless children and youth include, but are not limited to:

 - Sharing the housing of other persons due to loss of permanent housing, economic hardship, or a similar reason.